Chapter

 What does Exodus 2:11 mean?

-This verse begins a new section explaining how Moses grew up and moved away from Egypt to Midian.
-The shift is abrupt, leaping from Moses as a young boy in verse 10 to a grown man in this verse.
-Acts 7:23 says Moses was about forty years old at this time.
+This begins a new section explaining how Moses moved away from Egypt to Midian.
+The shift is abrupt, leaping from Moses as a young boy to a grown man of about forty (Acts 7:23).

 Despite popular myth, as well as many movies, Moses clearly knew he was Jewish.
-This verse, in particular, indicates Moses was well aware of who he was.
+This verse indicates Moses was aware of who he was.
 He was an adoptive son of the Egyptian princess, but Scripture never claims his Israeli heritage was a secret.
 Nor does it suggest Moses was legitimately in line for the throne.
 However, the Bible does say Moses benefitted greatly from his Egyptian education (Acts 7:21–22).
-The book of Exodus describes him leading his people out of their slavery, laying waste to Egypt in the process (Exodus 6:6; 12:36).
+The book of Exodus describes Moses leading his people out of their slavery, laying waste to Egypt in the process (Exodus 6:6; 12:36).
 There is no small irony in the fact that Moses' adoption was caused by the Pharaoh's own command for infanticide (Exodus 1:22).
-An order meant to further oppress Israel contributed to her rescue!
+An order meant to further oppress Israel contributed to their rescue!

-In particular, this verse notes one situation Moses encountered that caused him much anger.
+The story also notes a situation which caused Moses much anger.
 He saw an Egyptian "beating a Hebrew."
-This was more than slavery, but rather some instance of violence or perhaps even torture.
+For it to be so noticeable, it was probably something like extreme violence or torture.
 Moses identified with the man who was being beaten as "one of his people."
 Moses saw that this could have been his own life if he had not been raised among Pharaoh's family.
 The Hebrew text literally speaks of the man as "one of his brothers."
 The man was unlikely a literal brother, but rather a fellow Jewish man.

 Expand